stephjs/nyt_api/README.md

 - **Start year** is an optional parameter that restricts responses to results with publication dates of the year specified or later.

 - **End year**, also an optional parameter, restricts responses to results with publication dates of the year specified or earlier.

+## Built With

+HTML, CSS, JavaScript, jQuery, AJAX requests to the New York Times Article Search API, Bootstrap